Defining mental health, mental illness, and your version of health

 And, I explore the deep stuff–what we do when we recall past life experiences; how we engage the archetypal resonance of embodied experience; when to call the “weird stuff” you’re experiencing a spiritual awakening and when to call a mental healthcare practitioner.

-• If you are a mental healthcare professional who would like to work with me on your journey of psychospiritual growth or integrating transpersonal psychology with your client practice, go here
+• If you are a mental healthcare professional who wants to integrate transpersonal psychology into your practice, go here

-• If you are a GenXer who wants to learn about a transpersonal worldview and write your own story in a group setting online, go here
+• If you are a mid-life woman who wants to hold your own, let teach you about managing your light in a dark world here

 BTW: I love tattoos and coffee.